Pichi00/strokes-prediction/README.md

 # strokes-prediction
-Project implemented as a part of "Artificial Intelligence Systems" course by Piotr Kołodziejski & Wiktor Machoń.
+Project in progress, being implemented as a part of "Artificial Intelligence Systems" course by Piotr Kołodziejski & Wiktor Machoń.